Abdullah204/GUC-autoEval/README.md

 # GUC-autoEval
 A chrome extension that automates academic evaluation for GUC students.
-If you find it helpful, share it with your colleagues. make sure you use this url : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx
-and not the normal admin system url.
+If you find it helpful, share it with your colleagues. make sure you use these urls : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx     , https://student.guc.edu.eg/External/Student/Course/EvaluateCourse.aspx and not the normal admin system url.